ONSdigital/dp-cli/README.md

-  import           Import data into your local developer environment override-key     Generates an overrideKey to bypass the Florence dataset version validation step when approving a collection remote           Allow or deny remote access to environment remote2          (NEW) Allow or deny remote access to environment using the new remote allow service spew             Log out some useful debugging info version          Print the app version
+  import           Import data into your local developer environment override-key     Generates an overrideKey to bypass the Florence dataset version validation step when approving a collection remote           Allow or deny remote access to environment spew             Log out some useful debugging info version          Print the app version